 At the British Urban Film Festival, we have been a pioneering platform for all facets of diversity since our formation in 2005.

-Long before diversity quotas and terminology such as BAME and cis, we have always welcomed, showcased, given coverage to and awarded films which display diverse stories and by filmmakers from diverse backgrounds adhering to the 9 diversity strands:
+Long before diversity quotas and terminology such as BAME and non-binary, we have always welcomed, showcased, given coverage to and awarded films which embrace diverse storytelling, celebrating filmmakers from diverse backgrounds representative of the 9 diversity strands:

 IF YOUR SUBMISSION GETS SELECTED…

-Only shortlisted submissions will receive further emails, social media messages or telephone calls/text messages from the BUFF board after the final submission deadline passes.
-Correspondence will commence from 7 September 2020 onwards.
+Only shortlisted submissions will receive further emails, social media messages or telephone calls/text messages from the BUFF submissions team after the final submission deadline passes.
+Correspondence will commence from early Autumn 2022 onwards.

-All shortlisted films will be considered for theatrical distribution in sole conjunction with BUFF Originals.
+All shortlisted films will be considered for theatrical distribution through our industry partners.

-The final shortlist of 3 scripts will be eligible to receive a British Urban Film Festival award) will be considered for development through our industry partners.
+The final shortlist of 3 scripts (in addition to receiving a British Urban Film Festival award) will be considered for development through our industry partners.

-Drama/Documentary Films: must be no less than 40 minutes and no more than 120.
+Feature length films: must be no less than 44 minutes and no more than 120.

-Short Films must be no less than 3 minutes and no more than 60.
+Short films must be no less than 3 minutes and no more than 44.